 Take your pick for these.
 I personally prefer capri leggings for my body, but all three options could be comfortable for you!
 Capris, skirt, and shorts:

 After two corrective foot surgeries, I am very careful about my shoes!
-These are the best ones I can recommend to you for all your Big Island adventures!
+These are the best ones I can recommend to you for all your Island of Hawai’i adventures!